Is control of type I error rate needed in Bayesian clinical trial designs?: Satisfying the requirements of the regulators

 \subsection{Selection of priors in a trial design: a critical look}

-In their recent review on Bayesian sequential trial designs, \textcite{zhou_ji_2023} divided the approaches in the literature into three classes, calling them \textit{The Subjective Bayesian Perspective}, \textit{The Frequentist-oriented Perspective} and \textit{The Calibrated Bayesian Perspective}.
+In their recent review on Bayesian sequential trial designs, \cite{zhou_ji_2023} divided the approaches in the literature into three classes, calling them \textit{The Subjective Bayesian Perspective}, \textit{The Frequentist-oriented Perspective} and \textit{The Calibrated Bayesian Perspective}.
 Below, we follow this taxonomy, providing a short description of each, with some comments.

 However, we drop the attribute \textit{subjective} from the first one.
-Even if not intended, it is often understood as having a negative connotation, to mean 'not scientific' (cf. \textcite{O’Hagan29032019}) or even arbitrary, thereby indirectly giving the impression that statistical methods relying on frequentist ideas would be in some sense \textit{objective}, cf. \textcite{efron1986isn}.
+Even if not intended, it is often understood as having a negative connotation, to mean 'not scientific' (cf. \cite{O’Hagan29032019}) or even arbitrary, thereby indirectly giving the impression that statistical methods relying on frequentist ideas would be in some sense \textit{objective}, cf. \cite{efron1986isn}.
 Another reason is that, to be approved for practical implementation, a trial design, including its prior, always needs to be assessed by several domain experts; it can therefore perhaps be described as \textit{inter-subjective} but is never a single subject's guesstimate.
-Finally, one could question whether the other two categories should be called Bayesian at all, as they involve elements that are in direct conflict with the foundations of Bayesian statistics.
+Finally, one could question whether the \textit{Frequentist-oriented Perspective} should be called Bayesian at all, as it involves elements that are in direct conflict with the foundations of Bayesian statistics.

 \textbf{The Bayesian Perspective}.
 As such, the models in this category represent the current standard in most Bayesian statistical literature, where probability is understood as an epistemic concept without explicit reference to frequency interpretation.